amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/04_purpose/relationships/teamwork.34.md

  * Ideas: A trusting and respectful team environment can help foster creative ideas.
 A team must feel comfortable with one another to brainstorm effectively to solve problems.
 No one should feel like their ideas will be shot down, for they then may be afraid to propose a solution that may be the best solution.
 The best brainstorming ideas come from high-functioning teams.

  * Support: Members should be glad to share information and knowledge that they have with others, because this creates a synergistic effect.
-Team members should be happy to help one another, and a spirit of comradery and connection is created.
+Team members should be happy to help one another, to foster a spirit of comradery and connection.
 The result is high productivity from the team and high satisfaction from the members.

 Google conducted a two-year study to find out the key attributes that make the best performing teams.
 Here are some of their results: